 According to the Centers for Disease Control, in 1998 there were 131 syringe exchange programs for drug addicts operating in the United States covering at least 31 states and 81cities.
 Some of these programs were illegal or operating under uncertain legal status.

 In addition to legal issues, a number of factors affect the success of exchange programs, according to RAND researchers.
 Most programs cover only limited geographic areas and provide only a modest number of needles relative to actual need.
 Most operate only a few hours per day or a few days per week and have few locations.
 And public opposition to an exchange location can also have a negative impact on how willing drug users are to exchange needles.

-The RAND study examined the effectiveness of different syringe exchange programs between 1998 and 2000 in Hartford, Conn.; Oakland, Calif.; and Chicago.
+The RAND study examined the effectiveness of different syringe exchange programs between 1998 and 2000 in Hartford, Connecticut; Oakland, California; and Chicago.

 The study found that intravenous drug users who live in communities with the greatest restrictions on syringe possession tend to come into contact with the police more frequently than those who lived in less restrictive communities.
 Previous studies have found drug users are at risk for contracting HIV or may engage in syringe sharing if they come in contact with police or fear coming in contact with police.

 Researchers looked at drug users who took advantage of syringe exchange programs in Chicago and Oakland, where large-volume exchanges are allowed to operate, and found that they were less likely to reuse syringes, but not necessarily less likely to share syringes with other drug users.